 You can choose from the best anti-malware or antivirus from this article: Best malware removal tools

 For Android users, you can choose from our best pick of android antivirus: 7 Best antiviruses for android

 9. Always Keep your software or device up to date

-For those who are not aware of why software update is necessary, did you know why apps on your phone keep on updating? sometimes you will see on the description that minor/major bug fixes? it means that the latest update is to fix bugs or vulnerabilities in your apps that it’s installed on your device, note that it is not just your apps but also and more importantly you should always keep an eye on software update on you device and ensure to always get the latest security patches from device whether it is a computer or smartphone.
+For those who are not aware of why software update is necessary, did you know why apps on your phone keep on updating? sometimes you will see on the description that minor/major bug fixes? it means that the latest update is to fix bugs or vulnerabilities in your apps that it’s installed on your device, note that it is not just your apps but also and more importantly you should always keep an eye on software updates on your device and ensure to always get the latest security patches from device whether it is a computer or smartphone.

 When purchasing online always ensure that the website that you’re trying to have a transaction is secured because bad guys always try to lure people to their evil did, they can even make a fake website and try to scam people.

-Before having a transaction always do some research if the website is legit or not you can also find some reviews from that website or always ensure the website is starting from (https://) rather than (http://) because a website with https has a valid SSL certificate and more secure than an http website.
+Before having a transaction always do some research if the website is legit or not you can also find some reviews from that website or always ensure the website is starting from (HTTPS://) rather than (HTTP://) because a website with HTTPS has a valid SSL certificate and more secure than an HTTP website.

-Black hat hackers or any person that has malicious intent can guess your password to gain access into your sensitive accounts, creating a strong password can help to ensure that no other person except you can access into your sensitive accounts, avoid using a password that is too short or a password that can easily guest like your birthday for example instead used a long password composed of upper, lower case, numbers and special characters, but make sure you don’t forget your passwords cuz not just cyber-criminals but even you cant access to your accounts.
+Black hat hackers or any person that has malicious intent can guess your password to gain access to your sensitive accounts, creating a strong password can help to ensure that no other person except you can access your sensitive accounts, avoid using a password that is too short or a password that can easily guest like your birthday for example instead used a long password composed of upper, lower case, numbers and special characters, but make sure you don’t forget your passwords cuz not just cyber-criminals but even you cant access to your accounts.